 Advance Directives are documents that allow you to convey your preferences ahead of time

-Assign someone to Control Disposition Form.pdf (or an editable word .doc version) If your next of kin don't agree or cannot carry out your funeral plans, do not worry, just assign a specific person to control the disposition of your remains.
-Since 2013 this document should be notarized (easily done for free at any bank) or follow Utah law for witness signatures (Utah code 75-2-502).
+Agent to Control Disposition Form.pdf (or an editable word .doc version) If your next of kin don't agree or cannot carry out your funeral plans, do not worry, just assign a specific person to control the disposition of your remains.
+As of 2013 this document should be notarized (easily done for free at any bank) or follow Utah law for witness signatures (Utah code 75-2-502).

 Whole Body Donation You may bequeath your body to the University of Utah for science and education.
 Transportation costs are covered within 50 miles.
 You can even specify whether, following the required cremation, the ashes be returned to family or be buried in the Salt Lake City Cemetery.
 Every year a memorial service is held in May and survivors of donors receive written invitations to participate.